MR-b7r/MR-b7r.newsletter-sign-up/README.md

 **To do this challenge, you need a basic understanding of HTML, CSS and JavaScript.**

+I've just completed a front-end coding challenge from @frontendmentor! 🎉

+You can see my solution here: https://www.frontendmentor.io/solutions/used-display-flex-in-most-cases-and-media-queries-yp0rMKHkBX

+Any suggestions on how I can improve are welcome!
 ## The challenge

 Your challenge is to build out this newsletter form and get it looking as close to the design as possible.